-In certain situations, members of the College of Psychologists of Ontario or the Ontario College of Social Workers and Social Service Workers who engaged in a clinical relationship with a student shall report incidents of behaviour for which suspension/expulsion must be considered to the Principal/Designate as soon as it is, in their professional opinion, reasonably possible to do so without having a negative impact on the nature of the clinical relationship, in accordance with section 300.2 of Part XIII of the Education Act.
+In certain situations, members of the College of Psychologists of Ontario or the Ontario College of Social Workers and Social Service Workers who engaged in a clinical relationship with a student shall report incidents of behaviour for which suspension/expulsion must be considered, to the Principal as soon as it is, in their professional opinion, reasonably possible to do so without having a negative impact on the nature of the clinical relationship, in accordance with section 300.2 of Part XIII of the Education Act.
 They shall also report, in a manner that is consistent with the code of ethics and the standards of practice of their respective professions matters that could result in the student doing physical, emotional, or psychological harm to themselves or to others.

-REPORTING SERIOUS STUDENT INCIDENTS TO THE PRINCIPAL
+REPORTING SERIOUS STUDENT INCIDENTS

-The purpose of reporting serious student incidents is to ensure that the Principal/Designate is aware of any activities taking place in the school for which suspension/expulsion must be considered and to help ensure a positive school climate.
+The purpose of reporting serious student incidents is to ensure that the Principal is aware of any activities taking place in the school for which suspension/expulsion must be considered and to help ensure a positive school climate.

-In cases where immediate action is required, an oral report to the Principal/Designate may be made.
+An individual who becomes aware that a student may have engaged in a serious student incident shall report the matter to the Principal as soon as reasonably possible.
+In cases where immediate action is required, a verbal report to the Principal may be made.
 A written report must be made when it is safe to do so.

-All reports must be confirmed in writing using the Safe Schools and Accepting Incident Reporting Form-Part I.
+Safe Schools Reporting Tool